1991–92 Philadelphia Flyers season: Draft picks

-NHL Entry Draft
+NHL entry draft

-Philadelphia's picks at the 1991 NHL Entry Draft, which was held at the Buffalo Memorial Auditorium in Buffalo, New York, on June 22, 1991.
+Philadelphia's picks at the 1991 NHL entry draft, which was held at the Buffalo Memorial Auditorium in Buffalo, New York, on June 22, 1991.
 The Flyers traded their second-round pick, 28th overall, to the Montreal Canadiens for Mark Pederson on March 5, 1991.
 They also traded their fourth-round pick, 72nd overall, and Jay Wells to the Buffalo Sabres for Kevin Maguire and the Sabres' 1990 second-round pick on March 5, 1990, and their eight-round pick, 160th overall, and Kevin Maguire to the Toronto Maple Leafs for the Maple Leafs' 1990 third-round pick on June 16, 1990.

-NHL Supplemental Draft
+NHL supplemental draft

-Philadelphia's picks at the 1991 NHL Supplemental Draft.
+Philadelphia's picks at the 1991 NHL supplemental draft.

 Farm teams

 The Flyers were affiliated with the Hershey Bears of the American Hockey League.